tjvantoll/articles/biometric/article.md

 There are a number of ways you might want to alter this code to meet the needs of your app or corporate requirements.
 For example, you could store a timestamp each time the user successfully authenticates.
 You could then use that timestamp to determine when the user needs to re-authenticate.
 You could also require users to re-authenticate using biometric sensors before taking any important actions, such as charging a credit card, or deleting large chunks of data.

-Overall, the NativeScript fingerprint auth plugin makes it easy to tap into the biometric sensor available in today’s iOS and Android devices, to allow you to build the best possible authentication experience for your users.
+Overall, the NativeScript fingerprint auth plugin makes it easy to tap into the biometric sensor available in today’s iOS and Android devices, allowing you to build the best possible authentication experience for your users.

 ## Wrapping up